BlueConduit/open-data-platform/cdk/README.md

-# CDK deployment configurations for the Open Data Platform.
+# CDK deployment configurations for the Open Data Platform

 The `cdk.json` stores all info on how to execute the app.

 ## Useful commands

 * `npm run test`     perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
+* `cdk deploy --all` deploy this stack to your default AWS account/region
 * `cdk diff`         compare deployed stack with current state
 * `cdk destroy`      tear down the existing stack

 ## CDK Structure